benmarwick/doctr/cran-comments.md

 ## Test environments
-* local OS X install, R 3.3.1
+* local OS X install, 3.3.2
-* ubuntu 12.04 (on travis-ci), R 3.3.0
-* win-builder, R 3.3.2
+* ubuntu 12.04, R 3.3.2
+* win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE

+  This is doctr's first submission